 Bear in mind that during weekends the place gets really crowded so book in advance or go there early in the morning when the parks open.

-A few steps away from this beach, on the shore of Lake Travis is Sandy Creek Park, a beautiful park perfect for walks in nature, fishing, swimming, bird watching and camping.
+Sandy Creek Park is a beautiful park that is perfect for walks in nature, fishing, swimming, bird watching and camping.

 After a few hours on the beach, a relaxing walk inside Sandy Creek Park is quite advisable.